minuteur/cli/README.md

 minuteur freshbooks:publish
 ```

-For this, make sure you have the following variables exported in your bash:
+For this, make sure you have the following variables exported in your bash (usually putting in a place like `~/.bash_profile` does the job):

 ```bash
 export FRESHBOOKS_SUB_DOMAIN=